 Please respect street signage when dropping off or picking up your child.
 Best is to park away from the school and walk in with your child.

 - Students should come to the office for medical attention.
-Our office staff are first-aid attendants.
+Our office staff are first-aid attendants, but not a school nurse.

 - Please ensure the office is made aware of any specific medical needs your child may have (e.g. allergies).